DavidAnson/markdownlint-cli2/README.md

     - The `String` is passed as the `pattern` parameter to the [`RegExp` constructor][regexp-constructor]
     - For example: `(^---\s*$[^]*?^---\s*$)(\r\n|\r|\n|$)`
+  - `markdownItPlugins`: `Array` of `Array`s, each of which has a `String` naming a [markdown-it plugin][markdown-it-plugins] followed by parameters
+    - Plugins can be used to add support for additional Markdown syntax
+    - For example: `[ [ "plugin-name", param_0, param_1, ... ], ... ]`
   - `noInlineConfig`: `Boolean` value to disable the support of [HTML comments][html-comment] within Markdown content
     - For example: `<!-- markdownlint-disable some-rule -->`
-- Settings in this file apply to the directory it is in and all subdirectories
+- Settings in this file apply to the directory it is in and all subdirectories.
 - Settings **merge with** those applied by any versions of this file in a parent directory.
-- See also: [`.markdownlint-cli2.jsonc`][markdownlint-cli2-jsonc] with all
+- For example: A [`.markdownlint-cli2.jsonc`][markdownlint-cli2-jsonc] with all properties set
-  properties set

 ### `.markdownlint.jsonc` / `.markdownlint.json`